-- If you are installing the module in a virtual environment, install it on two virtual machines that are on separate physical servers. - The minimum requirements for running the APHA module are the same as the minimum requirements for running ESM, in addition to an interconnect link running at 1 G between the two systems.
-The end-to-end latency on the interconnect cable should be less than 200 microseconds. - Select hardware that provides a high level of performance.
+• If you are installing the module in a virtual environment, install it on two virtual machines that are on separate physical servers.

+The minimum requirements for running the APHA module are the same as the minimum requirements for running ESM, in addition to an interconnect link running at 1 G between the two systems.
+The end-to-end latency on the interconnect cable should be less than 200 microseconds.

+Select hardware that provides a high level of performance.
 Throughput will be the minimum of what the disks and interconnect cable provide.
-Even without using solid-state drives, server class RAID disk storage can run in excess of 1 Gbit per second, so consider a 10 G Ethernet or higher if you need high performance. - Performance of an APHA system is also limited by latency; specifically, the sum of the storage (disk or solid-state drive) latency plus the interconnect cable connection latency.
-Select and configure your hardware to minimize latency. - You must use identical server class systems that support running either RHEL, CentOS, or SUSE Linux Enterprise Server (SLES).
+Even without using solid-state drives, server class RAID disk storage can run in excess of 1 Gbit per second, so consider a 10 G Ethernet or higher if you need high performance.

+Performance of an APHA system is also limited by latency; specifically, the sum of the storage (disk or solid-state drive) latency plus the interconnect cable connection latency.
+Select and configure your hardware to minimize latency.

-Running ESM with the APHA module requires significant disk space.
+- You must use identical server class systems that support running either RHEL, CentOS, or SUSE Linux Enterprise Server (SLES). - Running ESM with the APHA module requires significant disk space.
 Because of the synchronization process, the cluster systems must meet minimum storage requirements.
 The ESM and archival storage must be on the same shared disk.

-For information about hard disk requirements for running ESM, see the ESM Installation Guide on the ESM documentation page.
+For information about hard disk requirements for running ESM, see the ESM Installation Guide.
 In addition to the ESM requirements, the APHA module has additional storage requirements: